openharmony/docs/en/application-dev/ui/ui-ts-building-data-model.md

 ![en-us_image_0000001223127760](figures/en-us_image_0000001223127760.png)

 2. Define a food data storage model, FoodData, and an enum variable, Category.
 The FoodData class contains the food ID, name, category, image, calories, protein, fat, carbohydrates, and vitamin C attributes.
-   The eTS programming language is an extension of the TS language and also supports the TS syntax.
+   The ArkTS programming language is an extension of the TS language and also supports the TS syntax.

    ```